 Metal garden sheds have seen a serious rise in popularity over recent years, thanks to their sturdy nature.
 Here are some of the best reasons to buy a metal shed:

 Plastic sheds are the ideal choice for those seeking a low maintenance, yet highly practical garden shed.
+Discount sheds don't have to skimp on quality, though.
 Here are a few of the biggest advantages of plastic sheds:

 This depends on several factors, such as how you intend to use your garden shed, your budget and the space available in your garden.
 If you plan to use your garden shed for storage, then a small 4x6 storage shed will be more than sufficient.
 If you want a workspace then something bigger, like our 20x10 Expert Reverse Apex Workshop would be better.

-There are a number of steps which can be taken when fighting back against rotting wood:
+There are a number of steps that can be taken when fighting back against rotting wood:

 Does a shed need a foundation?
 The answer is yes, but you have a few options.
 A base can add years to the life of your garden shed by preventing damp and rot.
-Typical shed foundation kits include: paving slabs, a concrete slab, or a timber sub-floor.
+Typical shed foundation kits include paving slabs, a concrete slab, or a timber sub-floor.
 For more, check out our guide on how to build a shed base.
+Then simply find a garden shed for sale from our range and follow the guide above.

 In general, as long as your proposed garden shed isn't: